-Listen to employees: Exert the effort necessary to listen to your employees, ask them questions, listen to what they have to say and find out what their issues are.
-Providing a listening ear to employees, genuinely, honestly and thoughtfully will raise your effectiveness as perceived by your employees.
+Be present and accessible to employees, providing help in daily activities.
+Provide encouragement, standing up for employees and following through on employee concerns and issues.
+Exert the effort necessary to listen to your employees, ask them questions, listen to what they have to say and find out what their issues are.
+Providing a listening ear to employees, genuinely, honestly and thoughtfully, will raise your effectiveness as perceived by your employees.